basp-group/RI-measurement-operator/Readme.md

 > A. Dabbech, L. Wolz, L. Pratley, J. D. McEwen and Y. Wiaux, [The w-effect in interferometric imaging: from a fast sparse measurement operator to superresolution](http://dx.doi.org/10.1093/mnras/stx1775), *Mon.
 Not.
 Roy.
 Astron.
 Soc.*, 471(4):4300-4313, 2017.
 >
 > A. Onose, A. Dabbech and Y. Wiaux, [An accelerated splitting algorithm for radio-interferometric imaging: when natural and uniform weighting meet](http://dx.doi.org/10.1093/mnras/stx755), *Mon.
 Not.
 Roy.
 Astron.
 Soc.*, 469(1):938-949, 2017.

+## Examples

+Two examples of usage are provided:

+1. `example_sim_measop.m` enables the simulation of the measurement operator and its adjoint from a Fourier sampling pattern.
+   The script takes an input `.mat` file containing the `u`, `v`, `w` coordinates (in meter) and `frequency` (in MHz).
+Alternatively, a _toy_ Fourier sampling pattern can be generated using `data/` utilities.
+2. `example_sim_ri_data.m` enables the simulation of radio-inteferometric data from a given ground truth image and a Fourier sampling pattern.

 ## Contributions